SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 # Does openstack CLI work?
 openstack server list >/dev/null || exit 1
+# Upload log files to this swift container (which you need to create)
+#export SWIFTCONTAINER=OS-HM-Logfiles

 # CLEANUP
 echo "Finding resources from previous runs to clean up ..."